buildpacks-community/kpack/docs/image.md

 ```
 This will be equivalent to setting `COSIGN_REPOSITORY` as specified in cosign [Specifying Registry](https://github.com/sigstore/cosign#specifying-registry)

-The same service account that has that cosign secret attached, and would be used for signing and building the image, would require that the registry credentials for this other repository be placed under the listed `secrets` and is not required to be listed in `imagePullSecrets`.
-It should be noted that if you wish to push the signatures to the same registry but a different path from the image, the credential used must have access to both paths.
-You cannot use two separate credentials for the same registry with different paths.
+The service account configured on the image resource must have registry credentials for the other registry configured in the `secrets` list (they do not need to be configured as `imagePullSecrets`).

+It should be noted that if you wish to push the signatures to the same registry but a different repository as the image resource `tag`, the credential used must have access to both paths.
+You cannot use two separate credentials for the same registry.

 #### Cosign Legacy Docker Media Types
-To sign images in a registry that does not fully support OCI media types, legacy equivalents can be used by adding the corresponding annotation to the cosign secret resource:
+To sign docker images in a registry that does not fully support OCI media types, legacy equivalents can be used by adding the corresponding annotation to the cosign secret resource:
 ```
 metadata:
   name: ...